btubby/tentonneska-rewrite-2018/README.md

 yarn deploy

-this project was bootstrapped from create-react-app this project uses firebase
+- bootstrapped from create-react-app
+- uses firebase hosting
+- uses googlesheets as a CMS